-Many choir members sing with other choirs such as the Dorking Camerata, the Goldsmith’s Choral Union and the Bach Choir.
-Several former junior choristers have entered the musical profession.
+Many choir members sing with other choirs such as the Vaughan Williams Singers, the Goldsmith’s Choral Union and the Bach Choir.
+Several former junior choristers and organ scholars have entered the musical profession.

-The Choir regularly sings Services in Cathedrals such as St Paul’s, Southwark, Salisbury and Guildford.
+In the past, the Choir has sung Services in Cathedrals such as St Paul’s, Southwark, Salisbury and Guildford.

 Ralph Vaughan Williams

 The William Cole Church Music Trust, which received its charitable status in 2007, is seeking to appoint new Choral Scholars at St Martin’s Church, Dorking.
 It is hoped applicants will be in Sixth Form education, however the Trust may also consider other applicants.